hippiescreeningstudio/website/_posts/last_year_darkness.en.md

 This is Ben's second feature length documentary and 6th year coming back to Chengdu.
 He speaks Chinese.
-His first feature DON'T BE A DICK ABOUT IT won the 2018 Audience Award at IDFA and is being distributed by Oscilloscope.
+His first feature DON'T BE A DICK ABOUT IT won the 2018 Audience Award at IDFA.
 He now works directing commercials and music videos.
 His works include Cannes Silver Lion Advertising award, Vimeo Staff Picks, NYT Op-Docs, and some of his films have millions of views.
 His previous short films have gotten into 50+ festivals around the world including Tribeca (GNARLY IN PINK) and Slamdance (WHAT I